kharysharpe/laravel-api-first-starter-kit/readme.md

 Parking Lot:
 * Add tests for forgot password, reset password etc
 * ?
 Make JSON API compliant using https://github.com/tobscure/json-api
 * ?
+Add a console command to generate boilerplate
+* ?
 Use queues by default for all requests (SOAesque)
 * ?
 Create walk through